Table of Contents

 If you’ve done any research about the subject, you already know that ibogaine therapy, including ibogaine treatment for depression, works at a psychological level.
 People suffering from depression and anxiety often feel “stuck” in thought patterns they can’t escape.
 This goes far beyond healthy self-reflection, and becomes destructive and emotionally crippling.
 Ibogaine allows for a safe, comfortable period of intensive and insightful reflection along with a physical “reset” in the brain, which together can help break this debilitating thought cycle.

-Many times depression, anxiety, and of course PTSD are rooted in a past traumatic experience.
+Many times depression, anxiety, and of course, PTSD are rooted in a past traumatic experience.
 The brain has created memories of the event, but the memories themselves are abnormal; normal memories appear to be “coded” and filed into the brain utilizing the hippocampus, whereas memories that occur while a person is undergoing much greater than average stress, are gated into long-term memory via the amygdala, which appears to produce synaptic changes in memory processing; causing patients to re-experience the trauma repeatedly.
 Ibogaine treatment administered utilizing a depression dosages protocol allow patients to calmly and safely go back, and to process the trauma without fear.
 A heightened state of awareness comes with this journey, which enables patients to be receptive to healing, and to serenely deal with their past.
 It is the traumatic event which is at the root of the depression or anxiety; ibogaine is a tool for getting to those roots, and providing patients with a perspective shift, allowing processing and integration of these disturbing memories.

-Ibogaine and Depression
+Does Ibogaine Cure Depression

 Ibogaine seems to help many patients with depression and other mood disorders for several reasons.
 First, ibogaine resets key neurotransmitters, restoring balance and causing neurological changes in the brain.
 Ibogaine also helps promote healthy levels of dopamine in patients, and dopamine is essential to depression management.